Mohun Bagan - ATK merger is a classic example of tradition embracing modernity | Goal.com

 "Why should Kolkata sacrifice?
 Every city has one team, then why Kolkata.
 Whom will Kolkata support if there would be more than one team," indicating that it should be ATK representing Kolkata.

 These comments rubbed the fans of both East Bengal and Mohun Bagan in the wrong way.
 The stadium figures started to dwindle and ATK were battling to remain significant in a city that breathes football.
-And as Matt Busby said," Football is nothing without fans."
+And as former Manchester United manager Sir Matt Busby said," Football is nothing without fans."

 This merger with Bagan should definitely help them fill the stands of the Salt Lake Stadium.
 Moreover, the reach of brand Mohun Bagan is not only limited to Indian shores but in remote corners across the globe.
 A successful businessman like Goenka will definitely make the most of this exposure and make the outfit financially viable as well.